Orion-Grieco/classDocs-1/README.md

 ### Discord

-If you are already on the department's Discord server, then you will be given access to the course's Discord channel, called `#data-analytics`.
+If you are already on the department's Discord server, then you will be given access to the course's Discord channel, called `#data-science`.
 If not, then you will need to join the department's Discord server before you can be added to the course's channel.

 ## `classDocs/`